Best Wine Clubs for Dad

 Since Decanter is a publisher and not a wine seller, their wine club is a partnership between Decanter and Wine Access.
 Your club purchases will be managed on wineaccess.com.

-The Wine Access wine team is helmed by Vanessa Conlin, a Master of Wine.
-Her handpicked cadre of amazingly qualified sommeliers and Master of Wine candidates is why Wine Access is a go-to for everything wine for me.
-Vanessa offers exceptional guidance in the tasting videos provided for every bottle in each shipment and the team has an uncanny ability to source very interesting wines at relatively affordable prices.
+The Wine Access wine team is a cadre of amazingly qualified sommeliers and Master of Wine candidates is why Wine Access is a go-to for everything wine for me.
+These exceptional wine professionals provide guidance in the tasting videos for every bottle in each shipment and the team has an uncanny ability to source very interesting wines at relatively affordable prices.

 About this Decanter Wine Club Review

-The Decanter Wine Club is a brand new wine subscription and so far I have reviewed one six-bottle shipment of their Everyday Excellence subscription.
-I am actively reviewing their service and most recently received a shipment in March of 2022.
+So far I have reviewed two six-bottle shipments of the Decanter Wine Club.
+I am actively reviewing their service and most recently received a shipment in March of 2023.
 This review incorporates my Decanter Wine Club experiences and my experience with more than 100 other wine clubs.

 Any wine subscription service is about more than just the wine and this review covers all aspects of the service.
 The key things I look for in a wine club are: How was the wine sourced?
 Is the wine selection personalized or curated?
 How often does it ship?
 How well does the company communicate about shipping and billing?
 Do they offer a satisfaction guarantee?
 Are the shipment sizes and wine selection flexible?